djey47/tdu-cp/manifests/patch-hd/readme-patch-hd.md

 - That's all!

 ## How to uninstall

+Run **TDUCP-PATCHHD-settings.cmd** script:

+- hit '0' key - it will disable feature
-- Run **TDUCP-PATCHHD-settings.cmd** script and hit '1' key - it will revert to SD mode.
+- hit '1' key - it will revert to SD mode
+- hit '7' key - it will remove all install files.

 ## Credits

 - **2CVSUPERGT**
 - **djey**